 Reading lab provides support in accuracy, fluency, and/or comprehension based on the specific need of each student.
-Students are placed in reading lab based on DIBLES and/or CARI scores.
+Students are placed in reading lab based on FastBridge scores.
 Reading lab can be a semester or year long course.

 SPANISH I